Updated: Sep 14

 Whether through fear of her powers or gratitude for her warnings, after Corrag’s death it was decided that she should be buried on Eilean Munde, a sacred burial island usually reserved for clansmen.
 It was often noted that, however stormy the seas or wild the weather, the loch would still long enough to allow boats out for a burial.
 However, in the case of Corrag, a fierce storm started up as soon as the boat set out for the island, forcing it to turn back to shore.
 Three times they attempted to carry Corrag to Eilean Munde, and three times they were driven back by the storm; as a witch, Corrag was not allowed to be buried on sacred ground.
 Eventually, they gave up, and Corrag was instead buried by the shore near Ballachulish, overlooking the loch.

 Her simple grave was not marked, but it was known by a mound where the grass never grew long.
 When construction of the new road along the lochside began, there were two bad landslides and one construction worker and his vehicle were thrown into the water – supposedly because he had disturbed Corrag’s resting place.
-He survived, but sadly Corrag’s grave was lost.
+Sadly, he was killed, and Corrag’s grave was lost.